thepaqui/42_so_long/README.md

 ### February 2nd 2023

-I just started this project today, so nothing of note happened.
-I just setup a basic Makefile, my work tree and my header files.
+I just started this project today.
+I setup a basic Makefile, my work tree and my header files.
-I also imported the MLX and skimmed over its documentation (btw, thanks to hsmits and jvan-sni for [42 Docs]!)
+I also imported the MLX and skimmed over its documentation. (btw, thanks to hsmits and jvan-sni for [42 Docs]!)
+I did all the parsing and started on the map checking.
+I also created an error handling system.
+It took quite some time to figure out but it's gonna save a lot of lines!

 [42 Docs]: https://harm-smits.github.io/42docs/libs/minilibx

+Here's a [track from *The Binding of Isaac Antibirth Mod*], in honor of my friend bbourret's so_long!

+[track from *The Binding of Isaac Antibirth Mod*]: https://youtu.be/LoTXsZ-PcXc

+### February 3rd 2023

 </details>

 ## Notes